MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 ## 2. Implement PAC file changes (where required)

 For organizations that utilize a PAC file to route traffic through a proxy while on VPN, this is normally achieved using FQDNs.
 However, with Stream/Live Events, the host names provided contain wildcards such as **\*.azureedge.net**, which also encompasses other elements for which it isn't possible to provide full IP listings.
-Thus, if the request is sent direct based on DNS wildcard match alone, traffic to these endpoints will be blocked as there is no route via the direct path for it in [Step 3](microsoft-365-vpn-implement-split-tunnel.md#3-configure-routing-on-the-vpn-to-enable-direct-egress) in [Implementing VPN split tunneling for Microsoft 365](microsoft-365-vpn-implement-split-tunnel.md).
+Thus, if the request is sent direct based on DNS wildcard match alone, traffic to these endpoints will be blocked as there is no route via the direct path for it in [Step 3](#3-configure-routing-on-the-vpn-to-enable-direct-egress) later in this article.

-To solve this, we can provide the following IPs and use them in combination with the host names in an example PAC file as described in [Step 1](microsoft-365-vpn-implement-split-tunnel.md#1-configure-external-dns-resolution) of the same article.
+To solve this, we can provide the following IPs and use them in combination with the host names in an example PAC file as described in [Step 1](#1-configure-external-dns-resolution).
 The PAC file checks if the URL matches those used for Stream/Live Events and then if it does, it then also checks to see if the IP returned from a DNS lookup matches those provided for the service.
 If _both_ match, then the traffic is routed direct.
 If either element (FQDN/IP) doesn't match, then the traffic is sent to the proxy.
 As a result, the configuration ensures that anything which resolves to an IP outside of the scope of both the IP and defined namespaces will traverse the proxy via the VPN as normal.

 ### Gathering the current lists of CDN Endpoints